• Docs >

 The returned attention values will be a masked numpy.ndarray with the same shape as the slide tile extraction grid.
 Unused tiles will have masked attention values.

-Attention heatmaps can be interactively visualized in Slideflow Studio by enabling the Multiple-Instance Learning extension (new in Slideflow 2.1.0).
+Heatmaps of attention and tile-level predictions can be interactively visualized in Slideflow Studio by enabling the Multiple-Instance Learning extension (new in Slideflow 2.1.0).
 This extension is discussed in more detail in the Extensions section.